-The following Accounts Payable example provides an outline of the most common Accounts Payables on Balance Sheet.
-It is impossible to provide a complete set of examples that address every variation on every situation since there are hundreds of such payables.
+The following Accounts Payable example provides an outline of the most common Accounts Payables on the Balance Sheet.
+It is impossible to provide a complete set of examples that address every variation in every situation since there are hundreds of such payables.
 Each example states the topic, the relevant reasons, and additional comments as needed.

 Below is the list of Accounts Payable Examples –

 - Raw Materials/Power/ Fuel Purchase

 Let us now discuss each one of them in detail –